I-601 WAIVER OF INADMISSIBILITY

-The I-601 Waiver allows qualified individuals who are ineligible to be admitted to the United States as an immigrant or to adjust status in the United States, and certain nonimmigrant visa applicants who are inadmissible, to seek a waiver of certain grounds of inadmissibility.
+The I-601 Waiver of Inadmissibility allows individuals who are ineligible to be admitted to the United States to seek a waiver of certain grounds of inadmissibility if they have a U.S. citizen or lawful permanent resident spouse or parent.

-This waiver provides relief for the following grounds of inadmissibility health-related, certain criminal grounds, immigration fraud and misrepresentation, immigrant membership in totalitarian party, alien smuggler, being subject to civil penalty, and the 3-year or 10-year bar due to previous unlawful presence in the United States.
-And for some categories you may need a qualifying relative to be eligible to file.
+This waiver provides relief for the following grounds of inadmissibility: health-related, certain criminal grounds, immigration fraud and misrepresentation, immigrant membership in totalitarian party, alien smuggler, being subject to civil penalty, and the 3-year or 10-year bar due to previous unlawful presence in the United States.
+And for some categories you may need a qualifying relative to be

 This is the most crucial step for your entire I-601 Waiver Application.
 We will review all of the supporting documents to create a strategy, a customized checklist, and a timeline to serve as the guiding foundation for the entire case preparation.